What Is Self-Care And Why Is Self-Care Important?

 What Is Self-Care?
 The Definition Of Self Care

 Self-care is a broad term that encompasses just about anything you to do to be good to yourself.
 In a nutshell, it’s about being as kind to yourself as you would be to others.
 It’s partly about knowing when your resources are running low and stepping back to replenish them rather than letting them all drain away.

 Meanwhile, it also involves integrating self-compassion into your life in a way that helps to prevent even the possibility of burnout.

 However, it’s important to note that not everything that feels good is self-care.
 We can all be tempted to use unhealthy coping mechanisms like drugs, alcohol, over-eating, and risk-taking.
 These self-destructive activities help us to regulate challenging emotions, but the relief is temporary.

 The difference between unhealthy coping mechanisms and self-care activities is that the latter is uncontroversially good for you.
-When practiced correctly, self-care has long-term benefit for the mind, the body, or both.
+When practiced correctly, self-care has long-term benefits for the mind, the body, or both.

 Benefits Of Self Care

 With a self-care definition on the table, we can now turn to look at what happens to us when we add it to our lives.
 So, why is self-care important?

 As hinted above, there are many benefits of self-care.
 The most obvious relates to mood and energy levels.
 However, as it turns out, research shows wider-ranging benefits as well.